-This article is for Instructors.
+This article is for Owners/Instructors.
 Click here for the student article.

-Stimulus assignments allow participants to record a video response to a prompt video (or other media) that you select.
+Stimulus activities allow participants to record a video response to a prompt video (or other media) that you select.
 The recorded response will then be synchronized to the stimulus media, and the two will play side-by-side.
 This type is commonly used in interpreting and other language activities, for mock interviews, and other prompt-oriented responses.
-If you would like to see how students respond to Stimulus assignments, see Recording a Stimulus assignment video
+If you would like to see how students respond to Stimulus activities, see Recording a Stimulus video

-Create a new assignment and select the Stimulus assignment type.
-Then, change the "Source Media" drop-down to "Instructor Selected" to add the source media.
+Create a new activity and select "Stimulus" as the type.
+Then, change the "Source Media" drop-down to "Owner Selected" to add the source media.

-With the Stimulus assignment type, you can also have your students provide their own stimulus.
-To do so, select "Presenter Selected" in the "Source Media" drop-down.
+With the Stimulus activity type, you can also have your participants provide their own stimulus.
+To do so, select "Participant Selected" in the "Source Media" drop-down.
 If you choose this option, participants will be prompted to add their Stimulus source media before they record their response.

 Giving feedback on a Stimulus recording is just like giving feedback on any other recording.
 To start, click the thumbnail of the video to begin playback.
 Then, enter your critique in the feedback panel on the right.

-You'll see the Stimulus Media shown to the left of the student's recording.
+You'll see the Stimulus Media shown to the left of the participant's recording.
 These two videos can be resized by dragging the bar between the videos or the bar between the video and feedback panels.
-As you play the session, the Stimulus Media will play and pause when it was played or paused during the student's recording.
+As you play the session, the Stimulus Media will play and pause when it was played or paused during the participant's recording.

-Stimulus assignments require your browser to process two video streams simultaneously: playback of the stimulus video and the recorded submission.
-While this is easily accomplished by current generation computers, older ones may struggle to smoothly render both the stimulus and the recording at the same time.
+Stimulus activities require your browser to process two video streams simultaneously: playback of the stimulus video and the recorded submission.
+While this is easily accomplished by current-generation computers, older ones may struggle to smoothly render both the stimulus and the recording at the same time.
 The primary constraints are video processing power, system memory, and CPU horsepower in addition to internet connection speed.
 In general, having a dedicated video card and a relatively recent processor will provide the best results.

 If your computer is struggling to keep up with both videos simultaneously, some options are: